yueyericardo/cuda_mpi_rank/README.md

 ```

 ## Sample output
-Ran with 4 process, 2 nodes, 2 process and 2 GPU for each node.
+Ran with 4 tasks, 2 nodes, 2 tasks and 2 GPUs for each node.

 ### 1. [submit_srun_getenv.sh](submit_srun_getenv.sh) (OMPI_COMM_WORLD_LOCAL_RANK is not defined)
 ```